mnjm/diffusion/README.md

 # Diffusion

 A minimal, hackable repro of [Denoising Diffusion Probabilistic Model](https://arxiv.org/pdf/2006.11239) with parts of [Improved DDPM](https://arxiv.org/pdf/2102.09672) (cosine beta schedule) and [Classifier Free Guidance](https://arxiv.org/pdf/2207.12598).
 Model is roughly same UNet used in the paper with Self Attention.
-Also support classifier free guidance for conditional generation, cosine and linear beta schedules, EMA etc. Datasets experimented with include MNIST.
-CIFAR-1o and Landscapes.
+Also support classifier free guidance for conditional generation, cosine and linear beta schedules, EMA etc. Experimented with include CIFAR-10, MNIST and Landscapes datasets.
 Training script uses Hydra for config and (optional) WandB logging.
-Still work in progress, but good enough to mess around with generation diffusion models.
+Still work in progress, but good enough to mess around with generative diffusion models.

 ## Generated samples